 - Bona fide declaration stating that the individual has not been a tax resident in Portugal in any of the previous five years;

 - Income tax returns (from the country of tax residence) for the past five years; and

-If the Portuguese tax authority has any doubt about the applicant’s tax residency, additional documents/information may be required (e.g. tax residency certificate) to prove that the personal and economical center of interests of the applicant was located abroad in the five years previous to the submission of the application.
+If the Portuguese tax authority has any doubt about the applicant’s tax residency, additional documents/information may be required (e.g. tax residency certificate) to prove that the personal and economical centre of interests of the applicant was located abroad in the five years previous to the submission of the application.

-Non habitual resident Portugal – Essential aspects of the NHR Regime
+Non-habitual resident, Portugal - Essential aspects of the NHR Regime:

 - The NHR status is granted for a period of 10 consecutive years, non-renewable.